CFEL-CMI/cmistark/doc/user-guide.rst

   --Jmin=, --Jmax=: specify min. or max. value of J --Mmin=, --Mmax=: specify min. or max. value of M --Kamax=: specify max. value of Ka
-  --states=: specify states to plot, format: "000,1010"
+  --states=: specify states to plot, format: J K_a K_c or J K_a K_c M, when M is not specified,
+             all M levels of the J state are plotted.
+Example: "000,1010"
   --dipole: plot the effective dipole moments --isomer=: specify which isomer to plot

-.. todo:: TM: This example is unclear, as the first number has 3 values, and
-          the 2nd 4.
-Should the first number have been 0000?

-          JK: It is correct, but unclear...
-Yuan-Pin, please add real documentation on the actual meaning and possible values of the parameters (for all scripts).

 Example of using ``cmistark_plot_energy`` with options::